Njugen/tabflower/README.md

 and rendered by any pageview like this:

-``<!-- This module view be located in this file: /tabeon/src/components/views/tabsView.jsx -->
+``This module view be located in this file: /tabeon/src/components/views/tabsView.jsx

     import React, {Fragment} from 'react';
     import TabManagementModule from '../modules/tabManagementModule';